slub/textract2page/README.md

     "example.jpg",
     # set image width so PAGE coordinates will be correct:
     2135,
-    # set image width so PAGE coordinates will be correct:
+    # set image height so PAGE coordinates will be correct:
     3240,
     "example.xml")
 ```